-(a) Each foster child's clothing and footwear shall be clean, well-fitting, seasonal and appropriate to the child's age and sex.
+(a) Each foster child's clothing and footwear shall be clean, well-fitting, seasonal and appropriate to the child's age and gender identity.

-(b) Each foster child capable of meeting their own personal hygiene needs shall be provided with adequate personal toiletry supplies appropriate to the child's age, sex, race and national origin.
+(b) Each foster child capable of meeting their own personal hygiene needs shall be provided with adequate personal toiletry supplies appropriate to the child's age, sex, gender, sexual identity, sexual orientation, race and national origin.

-(2) Provide each foster child instruction on good habits of personal care, hygiene, and grooming appropriate to the child's age, sex, race, national origin and need for training.
+(2) Provide each foster child instruction on good habits of personal care, hygiene, and grooming appropriate to the child's age, sex, gender, sexual identity, sexual orientation, race, national origin and need for training.

 Promulgated Under: 119.03